 What to look for in your pillow:

-Check the fill: A pillow only needs 60% down to advertise as a down pillow - technically the rest could be made with cheaper and less comfortable feathers.
+Check the fill and casing: As a pillow only needs 60% down to advertise as a down pillow, the rest could be made with cheaper and less comfortable feathers.
 Tielle down pillows contain a minimum of 70% down and a higher-than-average fill power to keep you warm and snug.
-Our best duck down pillow is made from the finest 100% down pearls.